ChristerNilsson/2023/023B-SeniorSchack/README.md

 Info.link (contains a link to Info.pdf)       [Info]

 Information                                   [Information]
 	Info.pdf                                      [Info]

 Information                                   [Information]
 	index.md (contains a link to Info.pdf)        [Info]

 Information.md (contains a link to Info.pdf)  [Information]
                                                   [Info]

 Information                                   [Information]
 	Info.link (contains a link to Info.pdf)       [Info]
 ```

 * You can inspect the markdown file by clicking on the main header.
 The file name and location can be found by looking at the url in the browser.
-If the header is not clickable, then there is no markdown for that page.
+If the header is not clickable, then file structure is used to generate html.

 * makeAll.py transpiles all .md-files to .html files.
 	* No md file is mandatory.
 	* You define it when you want to add text or links.
 	* In fact, you can use zero md files.

 * Deploy by copying the root folder to your server.

 * Helpful:
 	* VS Code and Run On Save
 	* VS Code and Go Live

 * [Cheat Sheet](https://commonmark.org/help/)